DraTeots/edpm/spec_edpm.md

         - For each, calls `recipe.gen_env()` to gather environment actions.
         - Writes aggregated output to `env.sh` and `env.csh`.
         - Writes edpm cmake preset file.
-        - Writes or updates a `EDPMConfig.cmake` (or similarly named file) so that a user’s CMake can do `find_package()` or at least get the right `CMAKE_PREFIX_PATH`.
+        - Writes or updates a `EDPMConfig.cmake` (or similarly named file) so that a user's CMake can do `find_package()` or at least get the right `CMAKE_PREFIX_PATH`.

 4. **Usage in a Build System**